code-423n4/2023-01-reserve/README.md

 - StRSR is slightly reflexive, and in case of large percentage of collateral defaults, it may not be able to cover as much as expected.
 - The governance has the ability to freeze, and with long freezing enabled (default) it is possible for governance to soft-lock the backing for the duration of the freezing period by preventing the RToken holders from redeeming.
 The idea is to turn off freezing capabilities couple months into RToken existence.
 - The individual asset plugins, and hance the protocol itself, relies heavily on Oracles for accurate price determination.
+- [Post Freeze] We found a small difference in the way our P0 and P1 implementations behave in a corner case where an RToken is used as a backing for another.
+This is fixed in a [PR linked here](https://github.com/reserve-protocol/protocol/pull/568/files).

 Additionally, anything mentioned in the previous audits is considered known issues: